 Using the app, you can both control if outlets turn devices on or off and see how much energy they are using so you can turn off devices that look like they are using too much power even when you don’t need them.
 There are also three USB ports for connecting and charging your USB devices, a staple for smart surge protectors that make them more useful for today’s mobile devices (although you also need the power strip within easy reach for this to be really useful).
 There’s even voice command compatibility so you can control which devices the strip powers by talking to Alexa, Cortana, or Google Assistant.
 It supports 100-125V input.

-The only real downside is that the strip is a little small for larger computer systems or entertainment setups.
+The only real downside is that theis a little small for larger computer systems or entertainment setups.
 But if you only need six outlets and love every smart feature you can get, it’s definitely the best surge protector for you.

 Teckin Smart Power Strip